aldryn/aldryn-docs/docs/how-to/local_development.rst

 locally too.

-In the Aldryn control panel, the *Manage this website* section offers options for downloading and restoring databases.
-Create a new backup of your site, refresh the page, and download the backup you have just created.
+In the Aldryn control panel, the *Manage this website* section offers options for downloading and restoring databases:

+#. create a new backup of your site
+#. refresh the page
+#. download the backup you have just created

-Unpack the .tar file that has been downloaded.
+The .tar file that has been downloaded.
 This contains the database, media files, and more.

+#. unpack the .tar file that has been downloaded
-Using your local PostgreSQL database client, import the ``database.dump`` file, and make sure that the new database's name and any permissions match those in the local site's settings.
+#. using your local PostgreSQL database client, import the ``database.dump`` file
+#. make sure that the new database's name and any permissions match those in the local site's ``settings.py``

 Use local settings
 ------------------